 Dorothy Hodgkinson, Tayba Azim, and Erene Hadjiioannou

-In May 2022, the CPS issued revised guidelines replacing the 2002 framework.
+In May 2022, the CPS issued new pre-trial therapy guidance to replace their earlier framework.
 The clause preventing survivors from speaking about their experiences in therapy was removed, and the updated guidance stated explicitly that there are no circumstances in which access to therapy should be delayed.
 It was meaningful progress.
-Gaps remain, including around the use of therapy notes and the absence of mandatory training for therapists working pre-trial, and the group’s work continues.

 Tayba reflects: